edickie/ciftify/docs/usage/ciftify_subject_fmri.md

                               CIFTIFY_WORKDIR enivironment variable)

-  --surf-reg REGNAME          Registration sphere prefix [default: MSMSulc] --FLIRT-to-T1w              Will register to T1w space (not recommended, see DETAILS ) --func-ref ref              Type/or path of image to use [default: first_vol]
+  --surf-reg REGNAME          Registration sphere prefix [default: MSMSulc] --T1w-anat <T1w.nii.gz>     The path to the T1w anatomical this func is registered to
-                              as reference for when realigning or resampling images.
-See DETAILS.
+                              (will do a linear re-registration of this anat to the T1w in ciftify) --FLIRT-to-T1w              Will register to T1w space (not recommended, see DETAILS ) --func-ref ref              Type/or path of image to use [default: first_vol] as reference for when realigning or resampling images.
+DETAILS.
   --already-in-MNI            Functional volume has already been registered to MNI
                               space using the same transform in as the ciftified anatomical data --OutputSurfDiagnostics     Output some extra files for QCing the surface